PDennise/quiz-game/README.md

 and open http://localhost:3000 in browser (optional).

+---

+## Usage

+1. Open the application (index.html) in a browser.
+2. Click Start Quiz to begin.
+3. For each question:
+    - Choose an answer
+    - Click Submit
+    - See feedback (Correct / Incorrect)
+    - Click Next to move to the next question
+4. At the end: view your score, optionally enter your username and rate the game.
+5. Use Start Again or Go Home Page to restart or return to main screen.

+---

 ## 🎯 Project Purpose
 This project was created to strengthen my front-end development skills — especially in **HTML**, **CSS**, and **JavaScript** — by building a small, fully functional application.